Westminster Health Forum

 • pharma: exploring transparency and fairness in net zero plans from life science companies - the role of the taskforce and opportunities for collaboration - priorities for pharmaceutical emissions reduction targets

-• innovation: leveraging innovation, data and technology to drive cost-effective reduction of emissions in the life sciences sector - adoption of digital products and services
+• innovation: leveraging innovation, data and technology to drive cost-effective reduction of emissions - adoption of digital products and services

 • waste: reducing waste and developing environmentally sustainable packaging, devices and tools - waste management - latest thinking on reducing use of plastic and sustainable alternative options